Menu Close

 Is Memory Loss Genetic?

-“Is memory loss genetic?” is a common question among those whose relatives have had Alzheimer’s or dementia-related issues.
-As you grow older, some degree of memory loss and decline in cognitive functions is considered normal.
-This could include forgetting someone’s name (and remembering it later) or misplacing one’s keys.
+Is memory loss hereditary or genetic?
+This question is common among those whose relatives have had Alzheimer’s or dementia-related issues.
+As you grow older, some degree of memory loss and decline in cognitive function is considered normal.
 However, memory problems that disrupt one’s ability to perform daily tasks are a serious concern.
-While certain genetics do affect memory loss, the symptoms can be treated and managed by investing in a long-term care plan.
-If your loved one is showing symptoms of memory loss, reach out to learn more about Ventana’s memory services for seniors in Dallas, Texas.
+While specific genetics affect memory loss, symptoms can be treated and managed by investing in a long-term care plan.

 Is Memory Loss Genetic?